 MBM Glossaries: Team Building Skills Definition

-This glossary contains our Team Building Skills definition and a list of terms frequently used in the topic of Team Building Skills.
-For a comprehensive guide to how perfecting team building can help your business progress, check out our free Ultimate Guide to Team Building Skills.
+This glossary contains our Team Building Skills definition and, in particular, a list of terms frequently used in the topic of Team Building Skills.
+Meanwhile, for a comprehensive guide to how perfecting team building can help your business progress, check out our free Ultimate Guide to Team Building Skills.

 An act of evaluating a result of a test or exam.
-This judges the quality or ability of the examinee.
+In particular, this judges the quality or ability of the examinee.

 Having freedom or independence in planning, decision making, and acting.
-An individual with autonomy is able to carry out tasks and decisions without being easily swayed or manipulated by external factors.
+In particular, an individual with autonomy can carry out tasks and decisions without being easily swayed or manipulated by external factors.

 A way one acts in response to other people.
-This could either be negative or positive.
-Certain behaviours may affect other people’s interaction towards each other.
+In particular, this could either be negative or positive.
+Indeed, certain behaviours may affect other people’s interactions with each other.

 Tasks that require critical thinking and team cooperation.
-Individuals may define what is challenging to them differently.
-Variety and understanding areas for opportunities are important aspects to take into consideration when creating challenges for your team.
-On the flip side, understanding your team’s strengths and weaknesses will help in overcoming difficult challenges.
+Usually, individuals may define what is challenging for them differently.
+Indeed, variety and understanding areas for opportunities are important aspects to take into consideration when creating challenges for your team.
+Meanwhile, on the flip side, understanding your team’s strengths and weaknesses will help in overcoming difficult challenges.

 Entrusting a task or position to somebody else.
-Responsible delegation is when the receiver’s skills and available time is taken into consideration to ensure success.
+In particular, responsible delegation is when the receiver’s skills and available time is taken into consideration to ensure success.

 Discontent or unhappiness with the outcomes or the way things are run.